labex-labs/open-source-labs/git/30-seconds-of-git/challenge-list-aliases/step1.md

 alias.rb=rebase
 ```

+1. Navigate to this repository on your local machine.
-1. Use the sed command during the listing of all of Git's aliases.
+2. Use the `sed` command during the listing of all of Git's aliases.

 Running the command will output:
 ```shell